 Trend is more to proactive risk management to prevent issues as opposed to reactive measures to “put out fires”.

-More streamlined (thus efficient) and consistent approach to Risk Management, leading to assurances that key risks are identified, managed and actions taken to mitigate risks are aligned with the risk tolerances and risk appetite
+More streamlined (thus efficient) and consistent approach to managing project risks Australia, leading to assurances that key risks are identified, managed and actions taken to mitigate risks are aligned with the risk tolerances and risk appetite

 Provides a means to aggregate risks in project delivery, assisting to keep risks within contingencies, and summarised by type of project.